COINtoolbox/RESSPECT/docs/learn_loop.rst

 ===================================

-Considering that you have previously prepared the time domain data, you can run the active learning loop following the same algorithm described in `Ishida et al., 2019 <https://cosmostatistics-initiative.org/portfolio-item/active-learning-for-sn-classification/>`_    by using the :py:mod:`resspect.time_domain_loop` module:
+Considering that you have previously prepared the time domain data, you can run the active learning loop following the same algorithm described in `Ishida et al., 2019 <https://cosmostatistics-initiative.org/portfolio-item/active-learning-for-sn-classification/>`_    by using the :py:mod:`resspect.time_domain_loop` module.

+.. note:: The code below requires a file with features extracted from full light curves from which the initial sample will be drawn.

 .. code-block:: python
     :linenos: